Penn Memory Center Leadership

 megan.kalafsky@pennmedicine.upenn.edu

 Meg Kalafsky is the Associate Director of Social Programs.
 Kalafsky joined the Penn Memory Center in 2019 and provides supportive and educational programming for patients and their loved ones impacted by a dementia diagnosis.
-Kalafsky earned her bachelor’s of psychology and sociology from Duquesne University in 2011 and is currently pursuing a master’s of Health Care Innovation from the University of Pennsylvania Perelman School of Medicine.
+Kalafsky earned her bachelor’s of psychology and sociology from Duquesne University in 2011 and master’s of Health Care Innovation from the University of Pennsylvania Perelman School of Medicine in 2023.

 Alison Lynn, MSW, LCSW